nodertc/stun/readme.md

 * `STUN_ATTR_RESPONSE_ORIGIN`
 * `STUN_ATTR_OTHER_ADDRESS`

-These are the types of STUN error codes defined in RFC 5389 and 5245:
+These are the types of STUN error codes defined in [RFC5389](https://tools.ietf.org/html/rfc5389) and elsewhere:

 * `STUN_CODE_TRY_ALTERNATE`
 * `STUN_CODE_BAD_REQUEST`